RonenNess/Shaku/README.md

 ### Perlin

-Utility to generate perlin noise.
+A utility to generate perlin noise.

 Usage example: